projectara/greybus-spec/source/special.rst

     The AP Module uses this operation to request the SVC tear down a previously created connection.

+.. c:function:: int timesync_enable(u8 count, u32 strobe_delay, u32 strobe_mask);

+    The AP Module uses this operation to request the SVC to enable frame-time tracking.

+.. c:function:: int timesync_disable(void);

+    The AP Module uses this operation to request the SVC stop tracking frame-time.
+The SVC will immediately stop tracking frame-time.

+.. c:function:: int timesync_authoritative(void);

+    The AP Module uses this operation to request the SVC to send the authoritative frame-time at each TIME_SYNC strobe.

 Greybus SVC Operations
 ^^^^^^^^^^^^^^^^^^^^^^